-Professor JACKSON; Instructor KEMPER and Clinic Staff.
+Professor Jackson; Instructor Kemper and Infirmary Staff.

 Orthodontia is taught by lectures and demonstrations.
-Acting on the belief that the student can learn more from what he sees than from what he hears described only, the professor of orthodontia teaches mainly by the use of casts, models, and masks, supplementing these practical talks-during which the students are invited and encouraged to ask pertinent questions-by demonstrations in the clinic.
+Acting on the belief that the student can learn more from what he sees than from what he hears described only, the professor of orthodontia teaches mainly by the use of casts, models, and masks, supplementing these practical talks-during which the students are invited and encouraged to ask pertinent questions-by demonstrations in the infirmary.
 The technic work in this branch is completed in the Junior year, so that the student may undertake the work on patients in his Senior year.